fractal-analytics-platform/fractal-tasks-template/DEVELOPERS_GUIDE.md

 This will install the pre-commit hooks in your `.git/hooks` directory, and they will run every time you commit changes.
 This is particularly useful when working with other people, as it ensures that the code is formatted homogeneously.

+# Validate the manifest
+When you add or modify tasks, you should always check that the `__FRACTAL_MANIFEST__.json` file is valid, and that it will be correctly rendered in the Fractal UI.
+You can do so by uploading the `__FRACTAL_MANIFEST__.json` file to the [Fractal Web Sandbox](https://fractal-analytics-platform.github.io/fractal-web/sandbox/#task-manifest).